Learn more about temporary auto insurance policies in Washington State.

 The end of a policy period is also a perfect opportunity for you to assess your insurance by exploring the offerings of other insurers.
 Finding quotes on the Internet is quick and complimentary, and there’s no penalty for changing insurers between policy terms — or even mid-term, as long as you don't let your insurance end.

 The flexible nature of car insurance makes it relatively easy to find on short notice.
 If you need an insurance policy to take your new car off of the lot, looking for a policy for a relatively long-term auto rental or searching for insurance for a vehicle you don't own but drive more than occasionally, consider purchasing a six-month policy and cutting the agreement short as needed.

 See below typical car insurance rates in the state of Washington, ordered by popular car insurance companies and major cities.
-If your bills exceed the rates listed below, consider comparing quotes and finding a new policy.
+If your bills exceed the rates listed below, consider comparing quotes and finding a new and more affordable policy.

 |Insurance Company||Average 6-Month Rate||Average Monthly Rate|